Trump failed at obstruction because his aides refused to carry out orders, Mueller finds

 Mueller report: President Trump tried to get Mueller removedApril 18, 201901:18

-Among the figures referenced by Mueller who refused Trump's wishes were White House counsel Don McGahn, former campaign manager Corey Lewandowski and Attorney General Jeff Sessions.
+Among the figures referred to by Mueller who refused Trump's wishes were then-White House counsel Don McGahn, former campaign manager Corey Lewandowski and then-Attorney General Jeff Sessions.

 "Our investigation found multiple acts by the President that were capable of exerting undue influence over law enforcement investigations, including the Russian-interference and obstruction investigations," Mueller's report said.